d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 Sweet Objective-C legacy!

 It's important to notice the difference between a function definition from an anonymous function.
-In the first case the each argument name is required when such argument name is prohibited when applying a closure.
+In the first case each argument name is required when such argument name is prohibited when applying a closure.
 Why this difference?
 Because of function redefinition principle in Swfit.

 ### Function redefinition